-MAT-452 Theories and Methods of Intervention in 3 Credits Art Therapy I: Family and Older Adults
+MAT-452 Theories and Methods of Intervention 3 Credits in Art Therapy I: Family

 The focus of this course is family dynamics and treatment strategies in culturally diverse families and varied family constellations including older adults.
 Readings, presentations and art-based activities provide the class learning experiences.